Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 # Zone Equalisation Normalisation

-ZEN-norm is a Python package for normalising bigWigs of genomic signal, such as ATAC-seq, ChIP-seq and TT-seq by Zone Equilisation Normalisation.
-Other features include: creating plots to compare normalisation method performance and reversing prior bigWig normalisation.
+ZEN-norm is a Python package for normalising bigWigs of genomic signal, such as ATAC-seq, ChIP-seq and TT-seq by Zone Equilisation Normalisation (ZEN).
+This also includes modules for reversing prior bigWig normalisation and creating plots to compare performance of normalisation methods genome-wide.

 <p><img src="https://github.com/Genome-Function-Initiative-Oxford/ZEN-norm/blob/assets/Images/ZEN_Overview_Figure.png" width="100%"></p>